My cat is aggressive when I try to groom him.

 I received an email from the owner who was clearly concerned with the matting on Murphy’s coat.
 She explained that Murphy didn’t like to be groomed and had several large matts on his tummy and around his private parts.
 By the time a coat gets to matting like this, very tight to the skin, it is useless to try combing out.
 Try to put a comb to a coat like this and the cat will react badly.
 As usual on grooms like this, I arrive expecting to shave out the matts and the cat to be a tad unhappy and a little intolerant.
 Clients never really know how aggressive their cat is going to be.
 Either that, or they never tell you honestly!!
 The owner told me Murphy doesn’t much like being combed.
 That was putting it mildly!!
 From the start Murphy was out to have me for lunch.
 His nails were extremely long and trying to cut them down, mainly so that I didn’t get scratched, was hard enough.
 Within seconds I knew that Murphy would bite me the moment he had the chance too.
 I don’t like to use muzzles and 99% of the time I use a towel as a barrier to protect me and this is usually sufficient, but Murphy made it clear that lunch was my hands or arms and no towel was going to stop him!
 I put on my dog handling gaiters as a precaution.

 The battle to get Murphy calm enough to shave safely was extremely difficult.
-He hated the table, was obviously reacting badly to the muzzle, and hated being handled or held against his will.
+He hated the table, was obviously reacting badly to the collar, and hated being handled or held against his will.
 This is why his fur had ended up matted in the first place.
 The way forward in this scenerio is very difficult and at one stage I advised the client that the only kindest way to do this was to actually have Murphy sedated to remove the matting and then we could start with a clean slate.
 I never say this lightly because an owner cannot keep sedating their cat for the whole of it’s lifetime just to keep the fur in good condition and clearly Murphy’s owner was very upset with the thought of that.
 Upon seeing the client’s eyes well up with tears I decided to think out of the box to get the job done with the least possible trauma.
 I had to shave this cat no matter what.

 To remove the matts on Murphys tummy I decided to remove him from the table and have the owner hold Murphy in her lap.
 She held Murphy on his back against her stomach and held his two front paws together so he couldn’t lash out at me.
 His tail was gently tucked between her legs so away from my clippers and I managed to quickly shave the worst matt out before Murphy became unmanageable again.
 We took lots of 5 minute rests to give Murphy a break from the muzzle as I like to monitor a cat’s breathing and make sure they are ok and not getting too hot under the muzzle.
 It also gives me time to think of my next move ;-).
 Each time we stopped, Murphy was absolutely fine but as soon as the comb or the clippers got anywhere near his body he totally freaked and turned into a feral monster.
 Shaving out 4 matts took a couple of hours and it was traumatic for him as well as us.
 The matts were finally removed and the groom was stopped.
 Murphy didn’t get a comb through.
 The rest of his fur wasn’t too bad.
 My main goal was to remove the terrible matting and then just leave him be to recover from the ordeal.